ad-freiburg/ad-blog/content/post/project-winerli-20.md

 The first file (later referred to as *Wikipedia w/o links*) was created by hand based on the introduction of 3 different Wikipedia pages (*Konrad Zuse*, *Caesar cipher* and *Binary search algorithm*).
 In this file, each sentence was split up into tokens and each token got the desired entity assigned (if there is one) and the category the entity should belong to.

-The second file (later referred to as *GMB-Walia*) is available at `kaggle.com` (kaggle.com/abhinavwalia95/entity-annotated-corpus) and contains a subset of the *Groningen Meaning Bank (GMB)*.
+The second file (later referred to as *GMB-Walia*) is available at `kaggle.com` [^kagglegmbwalia] and contains a subset of the *Groningen Meaning Bank (GMB)*.
 This dataset also contains text that is split into tokens and for each token the annotation consists of the part-of-speech tag, the IOB tag and which category the entity belongs to if it is an entity.

 **Issues with the evaluation datasets and procedure:**